SNOHOMISH COUNTY Sexually Transmitted Infections (STI) clinic

 IF YOU THINK YOU HAVE A SEXUALLY TRANSMITTED INFECTION

 - Call your provider to schedule an appointment to be tested or contact the Snohomish County Health Department

 - Stop having sex until you and your partner(s) get tested

 - Tell your partner(s)

-Expedited Partner Therapy (EPT) is another way in which Snohomish County Health Department or your doctor can treat the sex partners of people infected with chlamydia or gonorrhea without requiring partners to be tested or even seen by health care providers.
+Expedited Partner Therapy (EPT) is a way the Snohomish County Health Department or your doctor can treat the sex partners of people infected with chlamydia or gonorrhea without requiring partners to be tested or even seen by a healthcare provider.
 EPT is available at no cost.
 Please call 425-339-5261 if you or a partner have tested positive for chlamydia and/or gonorrhea and would like EPT.

-The Snohomish County Health Department’s goal is to prevent future illness for you and the spread to others.
-Doctors, hospitals and labs are required by law to report certain diseases, including certain sexually transmitted diseases.
-When we learn of someone diagnosed with chlamydia, gonorrhea and/or syphilis, our disease intervention specialists may contact you (while being careful to respect your privacy) to ensure you and your sex partner(s) receive appropriate testing and treatment.
+Our goal is to prevent future illness for you and the spread to others.
+Doctors, hospitals, and labs are required by law to report certain diseases, including certain sexually transmitted diseases.
+When we learn of someone diagnosed with chlamydia, gonorrhea, and/or syphilis, our disease intervention specialists may contact you (while being careful to respect your privacy) to ensure you and your sex partner(s) receive appropriate testing and treatment.